strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 2. `DOCKER_TAG` = Specifies the image tags used in system tests (default value `latest`)
 3. `SKIP_TEARDOWN` = Skip teardown phase - primarily used for debug purposes (default value `false`)
 4. `ST_KAFKA_VERSION` =  Specifies Kafka version used in images during the system tests (default value `2.6.0`)

+If you want to see all our environment variables you can see it [here](https://github.com/strimzi/strimzi-kafka-operator/blob/master/development-docs/TESTING.md#environment-variables)

 #### Our Kafka clients